moogacs/docs.buf.build/docs/reference/images.md

   // to "proto2" if it is specified.
 However, protoc does not set the syntax
   // field if it was "proto2", and plugins may (incorrectly) depend on this.
   // We also want to maintain consistency with protoc as much as possible.
-  // So instead, we have this field which will denote whether syntax was not
+  // So instead, we have this field which denotes whether syntax was not
   // specified.
   //
-  // This will always be set.
+  // This is always be set.
   optional bool is_syntax_unspecified = 3;
   // unused_dependency are the indexes within the dependency field on
   // FileDescriptorProto for those dependencies that are not used.